asmagill/SimpleScheduler/README.md

 This is a very simple scheduler for tasks which are to be repeated every X ms or are to occur after X ms has passed.
 There is no attempt at true "real time" -- the scheduler only promises that the task won't run *before* X ms have past.

-The goal of this library is to get rid of `delay(...)` statements in `loop()` and other functions in order to make all functions more responsive and simulate, as much as possible with a single threaded non-user-interupt driven controller, the appearance of simultaneous operations.
+The goal of this library is to get rid of `delay(...)` statements in `loop()` and other functions in order to make all functions more responsive and simulate, as much as possible with a single threaded controller running non-interupt driven code, the appearance of simultaneous operations.

 ### Environment
 This software has been tested on the Arduino UNO and the Arduino Leonardo.
 Other than the example which displays memory addresses in the task list, there is no reason to expect that this code would not work on other Arduino platforms including those in which `size_t` is 32 rather than 16 bits -- *however it has not been tested in these environments.*

-This code does use `malloc` and `free` to dynamically create the data structures which contains task state information.
+This code does use `malloc` and `free` to dynamically create the data structure which contains task state information.
 Some may have concerns with using dynamic memory in such a limited environment, but in my experience, this has not been a problem with this library and care is taken to make sure dynamic memory is freed as soon as it is no longer required.
-On systems with 16 bit addresses, each task only consumes 21 bytes of heap space.
+On controllers with 16 bit addresses, each task consumes 21 bytes of heap space (this includes heap block-size overhead).

 ### How it Works

 This scheduler works by keeping a list of tasks (functions fitting the declaration of `void (*func)(void)` or `void (*func)(SimpleTask)`, which thankfully includes captureless lambdas: `[](){ whatever ; }` and `[](SimpleTask){ whatever ; }`

 Within this list, a task is designated as a repeater or as a single shot.
-A repeater may have a `loopMax` set (how many times to run before removing itself from the task list) and a single shot is really only a task with a `loopMax` of 1.
+A repeater may have a `loopMax` set (how many times to run before removing itself from the task list) and a single shot is really just a task with a `loopMax` of 1.

-You must invoke `SimpleScheduler::checkQueue()` from within `loop()`, ideally as often as possible to get the most accurate results...
-Note that this only checks tasks when `checkQueue()` is invoked, and then only runs tasks which were last run > period ms ago... each task that matches is run in the order of the `taskList` which is currently more like a stack then a queue (last in, first out); at present there is no checking for which task is "most behind", though this may change in the future.
+You must invoke `SimpleScheduler.checkQueue()` from within `loop()`, ideally as often as possible to get the most accurate results...
+Note that this only checks tasks when `checkQueue()` is invoked, and then only runs tasks which were last run > `period` ms ago... each task that matches is run in the order of the `taskList` which is currently more like a stack then a queue (last-in-first-out); at present there is no checking for which task is "most behind", though this may change in the future.

-The rationale for this last-in-first-out approach is the assumption that many of the tasks added outside of `setup()` will likely be short, one-shot, clean-up type tasks (e.g. detaching a servo after giving it enough time to complete its movement) and are likely a little more sensitive to delays or shorter lived than tasks created earlier or in `setup()`.
+The rationale for this last-in-first-out approach is the assumption that many of the tasks added outside of `setup()` will likely be short lived or one-shot, clean-up type tasks (e.g. detaching a servo after giving it enough time to complete its movement) and are likely a little more sensitive to delays or shorter lived than tasks created earlier or in `setup()`.

-Other functions which are invoked from within `loop()` or tasks which take a long time to run can throw off the timing of other tasks, as everything is still executed sequentially, so if you really need accurate real time timing, consider an interupt driven approach (beyond the scope of this library) or break up your tasks into smaller, shorter tasks so that other tasks have a chance to run.
+Other functions which are invoked from within `loop()` or tasks which take a long time to run can throw off the timing of other tasks, as everything is still executed sequentially, so if you really need accurate "real time" timing, consider an interupt driven approach (beyond the scope of this library and me, at present) or break up your tasks into smaller, shorter tasks so that other tasks have a chance to run.

 ### Usage